aitap/Ropj/README.md

 and build a list of its contents.
 No write support is planned, since it's absent in [liborigin].

-**FIXME**: For now, only spreadsheets are understood (and are parsed as numeric matrices, so any text would be left as `NaN`).
+For now, only spreadsheets are understood and parsed as data frames.
+Similar to the default behaviour of `read.table`, a column containing a single text cell would be parsed as text.

 Support for more kinds of data is planned.

 Submodules
 ----------